huhanwj/RT-WIFI-CSI/README.md

 * New Kconfig file and makefile
 * Solve the kernel version issue: 4.15(displayed as 4.1.10+) for Atheros CSI Tool and 3.13 for RT-WiFi project

+## Branch introduction
+This branch is based on the Atheros CSI tool and we try to merge the RT-WiFi code into the driver.